 Global economic uncertainties, including foreign currency exchange rates, affect businesses such as ours in a number of ways, making it difficult to accurately forecast and plan our future business activities.
 There can be no assurance that economic improvements will occur, or that they would be sustainable, or that they would enhance conditions in markets relevant to us.
 In addition, we cannot predict the duration and severity of disruptions in any of our markets or the impact they may have on our customers or business, as our expansion outside of the United States has increased our exposure to any developments or crises in African, Asian, European and other international markets.
-Unfavorable economic conditions and financial uncertainties in our major international markets, including uncertainties surrounding the United Kingdom's impending withdrawal from the European Union, commonly referred to as "Brexit," and increases in tariffs that may result, and unstable political conditions, including civil unrest and governmental changes, in certain of our other international markets could undermine global consumer confidence and reduce consumers' purchasing power, thereby reducing demand for our products.
+Unfavorable economic conditions and financial uncertainties in our major international markets and unstable political conditions, including civil unrest and governmental changes, in certain of our other international markets could undermine global consumer confidence and reduce consumers' purchasing power, thereby reducing demand for our products.
+Included in the foregoing are uncertainties surrounding the United Kingdom's withdrawal from the European Union on January 31, 2020 (commonly referred to as "Brexit") and any resulting increases in tariffs, importation restrictions, out of stocks, volatility in currency exchange rates, including the valuation of the euro and the British pound in particular, changes in the laws and regulations applied in the United Kingdom or impacts on economic and market conditions in the United Kingdom, the European Union and its member states and elsewhere.

-Changes in consumer preferences may reduce demand for some of our products.
+Changes in consumer product and shopping preferences may reduce demand for some of our products.

 The beverage industry is subject to changing consumer preferences and shifts in consumer preferences may adversely affect us.
-There is increasing awareness of and concern for the health consequences of obesity.
-This may reduce demand for our non-diet beverages, which could reduce our revenues and adversely affect our results of operations.
-Recently, concerns have emerged regarding diet sodas and in particular, aspartame, which is contained in certain of our Strategic Brands energy drinks.
+There is increasing awareness of and concern for health, wellness and nutrition considerations, including concerns regarding caloric intake associated with sugar-sweetened beverages and the perceived undesirability of artificial ingredients.
+Some consumer advocacy groups and others have expressed concerns regarding certain ingredients in diet sodas, which are contained in certain of our energy drinks.
+This may reduce demand for our beverages, which could reduce our revenues and adversely affect our results of operations.

 Consumers are seeking greater variety in their beverages.
 Our future success will depend, in part, upon our continued ability to develop and introduce different and innovative beverages that appeal to consumers.
 In order to retain and expand our market share, we must continue to develop and introduce different and innovative beverages and be competitive in the areas of taste, quality and price, although there can be no assurance of our ability to do so.
 There is no assurance that consumers will continue to purchase our products in the future.
 Product lifecycles for some beverage brands, products and/or packages may be limited to a few years before consumers' preferences change.
 The beverages we currently market are in varying stages of their product lifecycles, and there can be no assurance that such beverages will become or remain profitable for us.
 We may be unable to achieve volume growth through product and packaging initiatives.
 We may also be unable to penetrate new markets.
-Additionally, as shopping patterns are being affected by the digital evolution, with customers embracing shopping by way of mobile device applications, ecommerce retailers and e-commerce websites or platforms, we may be unable to address or anticipate changes in consumer shopping preferences.
+Additionally, as shopping patterns are being affected by the digital evolution, with customers embracing shopping by way of mobile device applications, e-commerce retailers and e-commerce websites or platforms, we may be unable to address or anticipate changes in consumer shopping preferences.
 If our revenues decline, our business, financial condition and results of operations could be adversely affected.